jassim22alm/GAME/README.md

 # ECS657U Group K Survival Game Prototype Instructions

-*PLEASE OPEN THE "GAME FINAL" FOLDER FOR THE PROTOTYPE"

 Objective:
-Find the safe house before the timer(100 seconds) runs out and avoid the villain.
+Find the radio station before oxygen runs out and avoid being killed by the villian.

 To win:
 1. Player has to find out the safe house in the map.
-2. Player has to get into the safe house under time limits.
+2. Player has to get into the safe house before he runs out of oxygen.
-3. Player has to avoid the villain and the obstacles.
+3. Player has to kill the villians to avoid being killed

 To lose:
-1. Player ran out of time before getting into the safe house.
+1. Player runs out of oxygen before getting into the safe house.
-2. Player is caught by the villain.
+2. Player is killed by the villians
-3. Player falls off from the border.

 Controls:
 1. W / Arrow Key Up(^) - Moving Forward